 If you have just logged into your CS account for the first time, this is the first thing you see.
 This page contains some information to help first-time users get started.

 This WebThis is the Computer Science Department's web.
 We hope you will find the answers to most of your questions here.
-If you look to the left, you will see a navigation bar that indicates where this page is in that web.

 Change Your Passwords!

 The first, and hardest, thing you must do is change your password to something you can remember.

 Here are three methods (stolen from a Yale web page) for creating passwords that are hard to guess yet easy to remember:

 1. Randomly pick alternating vowels and consonants.
 Throw in a digit or two (or change a letter or two to a digit) and punctuate.
 Mix up the case (randomly capitalize for best effect).
 This will create passwords that have no meaning in the real world but which can still be sounded out (e.g., Me1&BopA).

 2. Combine three and four character words with a punctuation character or digit between them, modify the case of some of the letter and change some of the others to digits or punctuation -- or add digits/punctuation to the beginning or end of the password (e.g. '0Yum|fUn').

 3. Randomly pick a book, poem or song.
 Select a phrase from the work and use the first character of each word in the phrase as your password.
 Capitalize some of the letters and add in at least one punctuation character and digit (or change some of the existing letters to punctuation and/or digits).
 For example, the phrase 'Four score and seven years ago our forefathers...' might become '4s&7YaOf'.

 To change your linux login password (aka kerberos) use the instructions on this web page.